Compare Merchant Cash Advance Quotes

 1. Merchant cash advance (MCA)

-The most well-known type of future receivables sale is the Merchant Cash Advance.
+The most well-known type of future receivables sale is Merchant Cash Advance.
 With an MCA, a business sells a portion of its future credit card or debit card sales in exchange for an upfront cash advance.
 It’s simple: you get the cash today and the funder takes a percentage of your daily sales until the advance is fully paid back.

-This option is particularly popular with industries that have steady credit card sales, like retail stores, salons and restaurants.
+This option is particularly popular with industries that have steady credit card sales, like retail stores, salons and and restaurants.

 According to an article by Merchant Savvy, the approval rate for SMEs can be as high as 90% for MCA and only 62% for traditional business lending.